 Rural Energy Academy

-NACo’s Rural Energy Academy empowers county leaders with the information and support needed to make energy decisions that work best for their communities.
+NACo’s Rural Energy Academy empowers county leaders with information and support to make energy decisions that work best for their communities.
 Rising energy demand, technological advances, changes in federal policy and increased attention on rural areas with advantageous wind, solar and land resources has created a meet-the-moment opportunity for rural counties interested in exploring or expanding their energy potential.

 - Energizing Counties Resource Hub - resources tailored to county considerations